Basketball is one of the best sports to bet, but most people approach it wrong.

 - Turnover Percentage: The percentage of a team's possessions that end in a turnover.
 Teams that protect the ball well on offense and force mistakes on defense tend to punch above their weight.

 - Rebounding Percentages: The percentage of available rebounds a team grabs on offense and defense.
-Controlling the glass is especially crucial in college basketball.
+Controlling the glass matters even more in college basketball.

 - Free Throw Rate: Free throws attempted per field goal attempt.
 Getting to the line consistently is a sign of an aggressive, efficient offense.

 Of course, these are just a few of the many metrics available to basketball bettors.
-As you dive deeper into the analytical side of the sport, you'll find a treasure trove of data to help inform your wagers.
+As you dig deeper, there's plenty more data to sharpen your bets — including daily NBA player props with hit rates and trends.

-While efficiency numbers are crucial for sizing up team quality, basketball bettors must also account for the drastic differences in playing style between teams.
+Efficiency numbers tell you how good a team is, but you also need to account for the drastic differences in playing style between teams.

 In the NBA, this often means considering the impact of pace.
 Teams like the Milwaukee Bucks and Houston Rockets consistently rank among the league leaders in possessions per game, while the Memphis Grizzlies and Miami Heat prefer a slower, more deliberate tempo.